Sacred Name Bible: Historical background

 YHWH occurs in the Hebrew Bible, and also within the Greek text in a few manuscripts of the Greek translation found at Qumran among the Dead Sea Scrolls.
-It does not occur in early manuscripts of the Greek New Testament.
+The Tetragrammaton does not occur in the surviving early manuscripts of the Greek New Testament; however, this does not in itself negate whether or not it appeared in the original manuscripts, which are no longer extant.